Bouncing Particle#

 Lagrangian Physical Properties#

 Different spring constant and restitution coefficient are used in this example.
-The spring constant is not defined explicitly in the parameter file, and, consequently, the physical properties must be chosen to obtain a desired spring constant.
-The interested reader can consult DEM parameters for more information about the definition of the sprint constant.
+The spring constant is not defined explicitly in the parameter file, consequently the physical properties must be chosen to obtain a desired spring constant.
+The interested reader can consult DEM theory for more information about the definition of the sprint constant.

 The poisson ratio of both the wall and the particle are being set to 0.3 arbitrarily.
-The Young’s modulus of the wall is also being set arbitrarily to the high value of 1E12 Pa.
+The Young’s modulus of the wall is also being set arbitrarily to the value of 1e3 GPa.

 The following properties are defined in the bouncing_particle_original.tpl according to MFIX DEM02 verification test.